hideshi/pyagram/README.md

 t option represents image type, which accepts gif, png and svg.

+f option represents font name, which accepts font names in your operation system if it exists or uses default font.

 o option represents output path, which accepts path.

 i option represents source file, which accepts text file.